lyzs90/Pomodoro/README.md

 ## For Production
 - Preprocess html and compile sass: `npm run build`
 - Run Express & Webpack with PROD settings: `npm run local`.
 Verify.
-- Then push to Heroku `git push heroku master`
+- Then commit & push to Heroku